 Ceiling fans.
-On January 31, 2017, the Department of Energy (DOE) delayed the effective date of energy efficiency standards for ceiling fans.
+On January 31, 2017, the DOE delayed the effective date of energy efficiency standards for ceiling fans.
 The Obama administration had finalized those standards just two weeks earlier.
 On March 21, 2017, the DOE delayed the effective date again to September 30, 2017.
 On March 31, 2017, eight states, New York City, and consumer and environmental groups sued the DOE regarding its delay of the ceiling fan standards.
 The DOE reversed course, naming an effective date and compliance date for the rule.

 Air compressors.
 In February 2017, the Energy Department delayed the effective date of energy efficiency standards for air compressors, which are used to power a variety of commercial and industrial equipment.
 The Obama administration had finalized those standards in January 2017.
 On March 21, 2017, the DOE delayed the effective date again.
 On June 30, 2017, the department issued a request for information about air compressor test procedures and announced that it would delay the standards’ effective date until December 30, 2017, while it reviewed the public comments.

 Portable air conditioners, commercial packaged boilers, and uninterruptible power supplies.
 In January 2017, the DOE delayed the energy efficiency standards for portable air conditioners, commercial packaged boilers, and uninterruptible power supplies.
 The Obama administration had announced those standards in December 2016 but did not publish them due to a required 45-day waiting period.
 On February 15, 2018, the U.S. District Court for the Northern District of California concluded that the DOE was in violation of the Energy Policy and Conservation Act and ordered the agency to publish the rules.
 On April 13, however, the 9th U.S. Circuit Court of Appeals granted the Trump administration’s request for an emergency stay while the DOE appeals the order.

 Toxic water pollution from power plants.
 On April 12, 2017, the EPA announced it would reconsider and indefinitely delay a rule—finalized in September 2015—that set the first-ever federal limits on the amount of toxic metals that power plants can discharge into their wastewater.
-The agency asked the Court of Appeals for the 5th Circuit to hold all litigation in abeyance until the EPA had reconsidered the rule.
+The agency asked the U.S. Court of Appeals for the 5th Circuit to hold all litigation in abeyance until the EPA had reconsidered the rule.
 On April 24, 2017, the court agreed to put a hold on all proceedings.
 On May 25, 2017, the EPA proposed to postpone the compliance dates for these effluent limits and pretreatment standards until the agency has completed reconsideration of the rule.
 On September 13, 2017, the EPA finalized a two-year delay on compliance with the newly established limits for bottom ash transport water and flue gas desulfurization wastewater.
 The EPA said it intends to start a new rulemaking for those waste streams.

 Toxic water pollution from coal mining.
 On February 16, 2017, President Trump signed a congressional resolution introduced under the Congressional Review Act (CRA) nullifying the Interior Department’s Stream Protection Rule and blocking the agency from issuing a rule in the future that is substantially similar.
 The rule, which took nearly a decade to craft, aimed to protect the drinking water for communities living downstream of coal mining operations.

 Toxic water pollution from coal ash.
 On September 14, 2017, the EPA announced that it would reconsider parts of a 2015 coal ash rule that set standards for the management and disposal of coal combustion residue—or coal ash—in surface impoundments and landfills.
 Coal ash impoundments can rupture, causing widespread environmental damage.
 The agency took this action in response to petitions from AES Puerto Rico LP and the Utility Solid Waste Activities Group, which requested reconsideration of significant portions of the rule.
 On November 20, 2017, the EPA informed the U.S. Court of Appeals for the D.C.
 Circuit that it intends to reconsider 10 separate provisions of the coal ash regulations, even though states are already implementing them.
 On March 1, 2018, the EPA proposed to weaken more than a dozen of the 2015 rule’s requirements, including standards related to the frequency of groundwater monitoring.

 Restoration of damaged natural resources.
 On March 28, 2017, President Trump signed an executive order rescinding a presidential memorandum called “Mitigating Impacts on Natural Resources from Development and Encouraging Related Private Investment.”
 This memorandum encouraged federal agencies to identify opportunities to leverage private investment in the restoration of natural resources, such as watersheds.